Malorf/CursedLovers/README.md

 # CursedLovers
-Thanks for reading this, biggest parts of my code are in the following paths :
+Thanks for reading this, this project runs on UE5.
+Biggest parts of my code are in the following paths :

 1. Player Character